 Professional Liability Insurance

-Make sure to talk to your insurance rep to really understand what they’re covering, and ask all the scenario-based questions you need.
-There are a lot of new online players in the insurance game for freelancers making the process smoother and more transparent, check out Next Insurance or Thimble.
+Where should you start?
+There are a lot of new online players in the insurance game for freelancers, which makes the process smoother and more transparent than it was in the past.
+Often, you won’t need to go to a broker and can head directly online to check out providers like Next Insurance or Thimble.
 The Freelancer’s Union also offers a general liability policy for freelancers.

 One last piece of advice for buying insurance (or anything else in life, really!): Do your research and ask for quotes from multiple providers.